First take: Is Disney+ any good?

 |Windows 10 phones||✗|

-The only glaring omission from Disney+’s broad compatibility list is the Nintendo Switch.
+The only glaring omissions from Disney+’s broad compatibility list are Amazon devices like the Fire Tablet and Fire TV Stick, as well as the Nintendo Switch.

 Best streaming devices

-Disney+ promises quality video, but offers little in the way of user controls.
+Disney+ has great quality video but offers little in the way of user controls.

 |All packages||4K Ultra HD with HDR|

-With a basic plan that includes 4K Ultra HD streaming with HDR, Disney+ has many positives when it comes to video quality.
+With a basic plan that includes 4K Ultra HD streaming with HDR, Disney+ really shines when it comes to video quality.
 The drawback is that users can’t adjust video quality on the fly in order to deal with hiccups in their internet connection.

 Having issues with your stream?